muep/study-clojure/spec-putter/README.md

 Coercion](https://cljdoc.org/d/metosin/reitit/0.5.18/doc/ring/pluggable-coercion)
 page.

+## Study log

+## 2022-08-19

+Difficult to remember where I was.

+Looks like I have somewhat working coercion for the path parameters, at least.

+Finally figured what coerce-exceptions-middleware does and how to install it.

+## Takeaways
+### coercion middleware ordering
+It makes sense how that I think about it, but one potential stumbling block is that `coerce-exceptions-middleware` has to be placed before e.g. `coerce-request-middleware`, or the former will not catch exceptions thrown in the later one.

 ## Data model

 The motivation for this exercise does not originate from [Spec](https://clojure.org/about/spec), even though it came up during familiarization with Spec.
-The actual impetus comes from problems with setting up a working Reitit Middleware stack that would use it.
+The actual impetus comes from problems with setting up a working Reitit Middleware stack that would use it for message bodies.
 Still, some minimal data specification needs to be available to exercise the stack, so here we have something.

 Spec is imported from `clojure.spec.alpha` as `s`, with which we have these specifications.